cgarrovillo/Rental-car-ajax/README.md

 ## Rental-car-ajax

-### Simple mock Rental car web-app that utilizes AJAX technologies
+### Simple Rental car quote web-app for a mock rental company that utilizes AJAX technologies
 Part of CPRG-256 Web Development

 ### What I Learned: